arthursb2016/ui-scaler/README.md

 1. Has 8kb
 2. Runs once the document is ready
-3. Optionally, adds style transformations logic, converting pixels values to rem values
+3. Optionally, adds style transformations logic, converting pixels values to rem values (see how to activate below)
 4. Adds a window resize event listener that updates the HTML tag font-size based on the screen resolution and browser font-size

 Notice your app HTML font-size to be different in each screen resolution

-All properties with rem values will respond and adjust accordingly
+All properties with **rem values** will respond and adjust accordingly

+Font size styles take in consideration the user browser font-size definition

 ## Options